MAS Context Spring Talks 2026

 Mas event 2026 exploring the archives chicago history museum 01

 Curator Elena Gonzales positions Future Homes, Future Ancestors with Senior Collections Manager Alli Pohl, Chicago History Museum, Chicago, 2025.
-Courtesy of the Chicago History Museum
+Courtesy of the Chicago History Museum.

-This edition of Exploring the Archives provides community members an opportunity for a behind-the-scenes look at selected items from Chicago History Museum’s architectural and place-based collections, accessible to public researchers through the Abakanowicz Research Center.
+This edition of Exploring the Archives provided community members an opportunity for a behind-the-scenes look at selected items from Chicago History Museum’s architectural and place-based collections, accessible to public researchers through the Abakanowicz Research Center.

 Mas event 2026 exploring the archives chicago history museum 03

 Digital Humanities Fellow Jojo Galvan recording oral histories with the Kichwa Community of Chicago, Chicago History Museum, Chicago, 2024.
-Courtesy of the Chicago History Museum
+Courtesy of the Chicago History Museum.

 Mas event 2026 exploring the archives chicago history museum 02

 Curator Rebekah Coffman in the Abakanowicz Research Center, Chicago History Museum, Chicago, 2026.
-Courtesy of the Chicago History Museum
+Courtesy of the Chicago History Museum.

 About the Chicago History Museum and the Abakanowicz Research Center